ICT4LT Module 2.2

 Scanners do not distinguish text from graphic images and photographs, so you cannot use a word-processor to edit directly a printed page that has been scanned.
 To edit text read by an optical scanner, you need optical character recognition (OCR ) software to translate the image into 'real text', i.e. a format that can be read by a word-processor.
 Most optical scanners today come bundled with OCR software: see Section 2.2.3.2 below.

 The most popular type of scanner is known as a flatbed scanner.
 This looks a bit like a photocopier and works in a similar way.
 You lay the picture or page containing the text to be scanned on a glass plate, start the scanning software and watch the digitised image appear on screen.
-The image can then be saved as a file on your hard disk.
+The image can then be saved as a file on your hard disc.
 Text saved as an image can then be converted into "real text" with the aid of OCR software.
 OCR software does not work 100%, as broken characters and faded characters are liable to be misread, but surprisingly good results can be achieved - and it certainly beats typing!

 Some scanners are small hand-held devices that you slide across the paper containing the text or image to be copied.
 Hand-held scanners are fine for small pictures and photos, but they are difficult to use if you need to scan an entire page of text or larger images.